-Some of the competitors in the dermatology, advanced tissue care markets and animal health care enjoy several competitive advantages.
+Some of our competitors in the dermatology, wound care, eye, nasal and oral care, animal health care and surface disinfectant markets enjoy several competitive advantages.
 These include:

-- · greater name recognition; - · established relationships with healthcare professionals, patients and third-party payors; - · established distribution networks: - additional product lines and the ability to offer rebates or bundle products to offer discounts or incentives; - experience in conducting research and development, manufacturing, obtaining regulatory approval for products and marketing; and - financial and human resources for product development, sales and marketing and patient support.
+- · greater name recognition; - established relationships with healthcare professionals, patients and third-party payors; - · established distribution networks; - additional product lines and the ability to offer rebates or bundle products to offer discounts or incentives; - · experience in conducting research and development, manufacturing, obtaining regulatory approval for products and marketing; and - · financial and human resources for product development, sales and marketing and patient support.